rymawby/SceneGraphTrainingPosterGridAndTasks/README.markdown

 </component>
 ```

-Ok - so next we need to add our [PosterGrid](http://sdkdocs.roku.com/display/sdkdoc/PosterGrid) to our Scene.
+Next we need to add our [PosterGrid](http://sdkdocs.roku.com/display/sdkdoc/PosterGrid) to our Scene.
 Remember as we want The `PosterGrid` to to be on top of our background image we should put it below in the nesting order, so it gets rendered last.

 ```
 <?xml version="1.0" encoding="utf-8" ?>